ZongyiYang/streamdeck-youtube-dl-plugin/README.md

 Download Audio: Attempt the download of a mp3 file.

-Reddit Download: Attempt the download of content from a reddit post.
+Reddit Download: Attempt the download of an image from a reddit post.

 Multiple download settings can be enabled.
 For example, enabling both Reddit Download and Download Video will have the button attempt to do both.

 The "Reddit Download" option is special in that it does not log a failure if Video or Audio downloads were selected and downloaded successfully.
 It will only trigger a failure if it is the only download method selected, or if every selected download method has failed.

+**Developer Note: Ideally yt-dlp should be able to download images by itself, removing the need for this extra option, but it is currently not a feature in the application so it is implemented separately in this plugin.**

 `Output Folder`